Equal Justice Under Law

 - Loss of employment

-Only 24% of those living in poverty and facing a civil legal issue are able to get some help with their problem.
+Only 24% of those living in poverty and facing a civil legal issue are able to get help with their problem.

 Lack of meaningful access to legal services can exacerbate unemployment, homelessness, and family disintegration, placing significant additional burdens on social services and the community… and continuing the cycles of poverty.